alxers/book_of_proof/11_chapter.md

 Example 11.7.
 A = { b, c, d, e }, and R is the following relation on A: R { (b, b), (b, c), (c, b), (c, c), (d, d), (b, d), (d, b), (c, d), (d, c) }.
 .1.
 It's not reflexive, because it's not true that eRe. (should be true for all x in A).
 .2.
-It's symmetric, whenever we have xRy, it follows yRx too. (? should be true for all x,y, but there are no e).
+It's symmetric, whenever we have xRy, it follows yRx too.
+.3.
+It's transitive.

+Example 11.8 Prove the following proposition.
+Proposition.
+Let n in N. The relation ≡ (mod n) on the set Z is reflexive, symmetric and transitive.
+1) Show that it's reflexive.
+For all integers in Z it's true that n | 0.
+n | (x - x), which is x ≡ x (mod n) by definition.
+So it's reflexive.
+2)